0

 In these photos, we see so-called “official” nonprofits listed on GuideStar, created by Laitman’s structure not for good purposes, but as a tool to conceal real income and evade taxes.
 With a declared budget of 25 million shekels, the organization not only does not need money — it continues to cynically solicit new donations from its followers, hiding behind “internal projects.”

-The paper trail is concrete: GuideStar records, officeholders, the audit PDF, payments, and labor.
+The paper trail is concrete: GuideStar records, officeholders, the audit PDF, payments, labor.
 A separate internal meal document is best read in the article on paid communal meals, the visible lifestyle gap in the piece on Mushi Sanilevich, and the later state-resource question in the political-budget article.

 A Network of Amutot and Distributed Reporting